CANCER OF THE FEMALE GENITAL TRACT & SSD BENEFITS

 These doctors are paid by the government and work for DDS, the state agency who reviews all cases.
 The SSA will take the medical opinion of these doctors into account too.
 Likewise, if they need more information, they may send you to a medical exam.
 Learn what to expect at SSA’s doctor exam.

 The SSA will also consider descriptions of your symptoms from your family and friends.
 Find out what types of evidence the SSA must consider.
 For example, your family or friends could write a statement how your cancer symptoms impact your energy level.
-Find out more here about RFC and how it, along with your age, can fall under the SSA’s rules to award you benefits.
+Find out how your RFC, along with your age, can fall under the SSA’s rules to award you benefits.

 DOES SSA CONSIDER THE EFFECTS OF CANCER THERAPY?